List of Alien (franchise) characters: David 8

 David 8 (Michael Fassbender) is Peter Weyland's synthetic assistant and the creator of the Aliens.
 The eighth in a line of David models representing Weyland's unfulfilled wish for a son, David was created by a middle-age Weyland, named after the eponymous Michelangelo statue.
 While the Prometheus is en route to LV-223, David studies the Engineers' (presumed) dialects, human culture and the dreams of the crew.
 After their arrival, David accompanies the expedition to the Juggernaut, where he acquires a vial of a black, extraterrestrial liquid.
 David contaminates a drink he gives Holloway to impregnate Shaw with an extraterrestrial life form.
 He explores the Juggernaut and cuts his feed to Vickers, giving Weyland private-screening access as he learns about a last-surviving Engineer in cryosleep.
 David prepares Weyland for the expedition to awaken the Engineer.
 He translates Weyland's request for immortality, and the Engineer decapitates him and kills the rest of the expedition except for Shaw.
 After Janek crashes the Prometheus into the Juggernaut, David's severed head warns Shaw that the Engineer is coming to kill her.
 He contacts her after she escapes from the life-support unit, telling her that he would like to help her escape LV-223 by piloting another Engineer ship.
 After Shaw recovers his head and body, he promises to take her to the Engineers' home world and they leave LV-223.
 David, whom Shaw has repaired, unleashes the mutagen on the Engineers' home world, wiping them out along with all other non-floral life.
-David conducts experiments with the mutagen to create the perfect organism, and using Shaw's body for the experiments.
+David conducts experiments with the mutagen to create the perfect organism, using Shaw's body for the experiments.
 When an expedition from the colony ship Covenant arrives eleven years later, David saves them from Neomorphs.
 He leads them to his base situated at the Engineer temple, where he becomes acquainted with his successor android, Walter, and lures Oram to get impregnated by a Facehugger, giving birth to the first Xenomorph.
 David is confronted by Walter about Shaw's fate, prompting David to disable him.
 David attacks Daniels, but is interrupted by the recuperated Walter.
 The two androids fight, with David emerging the victor and discreetly assuming Walter's identity.
 After escaping to the Covenant, David coordinates the defense against the Alien that infiltrated the ship.
 After Daniels defeats the creature, David helps her and Tennessee into the sleeping pods.
 With Daniels in the pod, David reveals his true identity and puts her to sleep.
 David regurgitates two Facehugger embryos that he refrigerates with the human embryos and, impersonating Walter, sends out a transmission proclaiming that Daniels and Tennessee are the only survivors of the expedition.